BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Even the youths shall faint and be weary, and the young men shall utterly fall:” - Isaiah 40:30 (KJV)

 “But they that wait upon the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.” - Isaiah 40:31 (KJV)

+Yeshua Ha-Machiach's Promises to HIS [Elect/Chosen]:

+“And seeing the multitudes, he went up into a mountain: and when he was set, his disciples came unto him:” - Matthew 5:1 (KJV)